MiaFrey/SustainableFinanceH2/README.md

 ## Question 1
 - **Report summary statistics (mean, median, min, max, standard deviation) on the cross-sectional distribution of the carbon intensity.
 Draw the histogram of the cross-sectional distribution of the variable of interest and comment on the summary statistics and the histogram.**

 Our report focuses on European firms with available carbon intensity data for Scopes 1, 2 and 3.
 A cross-sectional analysis aims to have an industry-wide lens of European firms to identify companies with a particular strength or weakness.
 It allows us to understand the \"what\" rather than the \"why\".
-This means that instead of focusing on the relationships between the different companies to be compared, the investor uses cross-sectional analysis to identify their characteristics [@bib:csa].
+This means that instead of focusing on the relationships between the different companies to be compared, the investor uses cross-sectional analysis to identify their characteristics [[1]](#1).

 As aforementioned, the variable of interest in this paper is carbon intensity.
-The latter measures the volume of carbon emissions per million dollars of revenue and is expressed in tonnes of CO2 equivalents per million dollars of revenue (tCO2e/mln$) [@bib:Jondeau].
+The latter measures the volume of carbon emissions per million dollars of revenue and is expressed in tonnes of CO2 equivalents per million dollars of revenue (tCO2e/mln$) [[2]](#2).
 The carbon intensity of a portfolio per period (CI) is calculated as follows:

 $$CI_t^{(p)} = \frac{\Sigma_{i=1}^{N_t} \cdot o_{i,t}^{(p)} \cdot E_{i,t}}{\Sigma_{i=1}^{N_t} \cdot o_{i,t}^{(p)} \cdot Rev_{i,t}}
    \hspace{0.2cm}$$

 According to the GHG Protocol corporate standard, a firm's emissions are divided into three Scopes.
 Scope 1 emissions are the GHG emissions generated from burning fossil fuels, as well as production processes that are owned or controlled by the firm.
 They are the so-called direct emissions.
 Scope 2 emissions stem from the consumption of purchased electricity, heat, or steam by the firm.
 They are the first-tier indirect emissions.
 Finally, Scope 3 emissions are other indirect emissions from the value chain of the reporting firm.
 They include upstream emissions, such as energy, utilities, materials, chemicals, industrials, and consumer goods.
-Scope 3 also encompasses downstream Scope 3 emissions of financed emissions and sold products, such as oil and gas, automobiles, technology, apparel, and chemicals [@bib:Jondeau].
+Scope 3 also encompasses downstream Scope 3 emissions of financed emissions and sold products, such as oil and gas, automobiles, technology, apparel, and chemicals [[2]](#2).

-It is mandatory for firms to report Scope 1 and 2, which should be included in every portfolio construction [@bib:Jondeau].
-In France, for example, companies are obliged to include Scopes 1 and 2 in their annual management report [@bib:scope_france].
+It is mandatory for firms to report Scope 1 and 2, which should be included in every portfolio construction [[2]](#2).
+In France, for example, companies are obliged to include Scopes 1 and 2 in their annual management report [[3]](#3).
 Scope 3 on the other hand is optional, hard to measure and monitor, and only of importance for some industries.
 For instance, banks have a small Scope 1 and 2 but as they provide financing to highly polluting companies, their Scope 3 is significantly high.
 Thus, it can have a substantial impact on the carbon intensity of the portfolio.
-However, as this data sheds a negative light on the firm in question, it is often not disclosed and thus only estimated by data providers [@bib:Jondeau], such as Trucost which is used for this report.
-It aims to provide the data, tools, and insights needed by firms, investors, and decision-makers to enable the transition to a low carbon and resource-efficient economy [@bib:Jondeau].
+However, as this data sheds a negative light on the firm in question, it is often not disclosed and thus only estimated by data providers [[2]](#2), such as Trucost which is used for this report.
+It aims to provide the data, tools, and insights needed by firms, investors, and decision-makers to enable the transition to a low carbon and resource-efficient economy [[2]](#2).

 The data of the carbon intensity per firm and Scope was already provided.
 The original data sets span from 1999 to 2020, however, we extract the data from the years 2005 to 2019 for our analysis as the other years have a notable amount of missing data and are thus less interesting to include.
 We estimate that 14 years of data is sufficiently representative for this report.
 Furthermore, we create monthly carbon intensity data by reporting the same carbon intensity for a given year twelve times, such that the annual value appears in each month of that year.
 Additionally, the carbon intensity, found in the scope intensity data sets, for each company and each year were summed up.
 (Note here that we use \"Scopes\" for scope intensities, which are the carbon intensities mentioned above) Meaning that we create a new data set, in which a company has a new value each year/month (depending on the data needed), which represents the sum of its three Scopes.
 (To improve the reading flow, the report will from here on refer to the sum of the Scopes as **Scopes**.)
 Yet, one must note that the Scopes are interlinked and often prone to double counting as the same emission could be counted up to three times in a portfolio reaching up to 40% of total emissions.
-Unfortunately, it is impossible to eliminate this problem completely [@bib:Jondeau].
+Unfortunately, it is impossible to eliminate this problem completely [[2]](#2).
 Hence, it is important to keep this information in the back of one's mind when analysing the summary statistics and histograms of the carbon intensity.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/185908671-7d750c2e-4feb-4a75-bdda-2e62f430e2e2.png" width="600" height="220">